 Plank Exercises for Core Strength

+This is one of the most beginner-friendly core training movements to start to correct weak core muscles.
 The basic plank position is a push-up position using your forearms and elbows instead of your hands.
 You balance your weight evenly throughout your body with your feet and elbows/forearms as the pillars of support.
 In this position, tighten your core to keep your body in a straight line.

 The plank is an exercise for your core that’s designed to increase stability and allow force to transfer efficiently from the ground through your shoulder, elbow, and hand into your opponent—whether it’s a bag, mitt, or person.
 This stability is foundational to being able to punch hard, and it’s one of the most important reasons why plank exercises for core strength are essential to boxers.